Loophole-free Bell tests with randomly chosen subsets of measurement settings

-Then, the fraction of contexts needed is
+Then the fraction of contexts needed is

 We now deal with the fact that $K$, the number of rounds used to evaluate each of the terms $\beta_j$, must be finite.
-In this case, the average value of an estimator of $\beta_j$ is
+In this case, an estimator of $\beta_j$ is the average value

 where $\beta_{j}^{(k)}$ is the value of $\beta_{j}$ obtained in round $k$.
 Let $\delta'$ be the probability of failure and $\epsilon'$ the error in evaluating $\beta_{j}$.
 Then, applying Hoeffding's inequality~\cite{H63}, we have